nick-funk/radium/README.md

 To stop talking, and show you the results, here is the results of a ray tracer kernel I wrote to dump out an animation of a light moving around some spheres.

 [![GPU Raytracing using Radium](https://img.youtube.com/vi/Hu1327IZGQg/0.jpg)](https://www.youtube.com/watch?v=Hu1327IZGQg)

+This was an 80 frame animation that was computed in under 800 milliseconds on a single nVidia GTX 660 graphics card.